hunyadi/md2conf/sample/example.md

 Text with **bold**, *italic*, `monospace`, <ins>underline</ins> and ~~strikethrough~~.

 Absolute link to an [external location](http://example.com/) or relative link to a [heading in the same document](#Basic-features).
 Relative links to other pages are also supported if you are synchronizing a directory tree, not a single file.
-"Naked" links are automatically identified: <https://example.com>.
+"Naked" links such as URLs and e-mails are automatically identified: <https://example.com> and <mailto:me@example.com>.

 An ordered list: